cescgina/what_next_bio/README.md

 * Proper error displaying
 * Unify webdesign for all pages
 * Parse euraxess title to find location for jobs
-* Add behaviour for favourite button
+* Add possibility of remove favourite entries